hamzaali00/COVID-19_Risk_Assessment/README.md

 [link to tableau visualizations](https://public.tableau.com/app/profile/rose8042/viz/Capstone_Project_16671930307510/COVID-19Deathsgeneral?publish=yes)

 # Capstone_Project Presentation
 The topic of our project is COVID-19.
-We will be looking at COVID-19 deaths, and the conditions that may have contributed to those deaths.
+While observing COVID-19 mortality rates we will be taking a deeper dive as to the causes of these deaths (age, co-morbidities,etc.) and the conditions that may have contributed to those deaths.
 We will also be looking at how the deaths are distributed across different age groups.

-There are two primary reasons we selected this topic.
-The first reason is that it is topical, and will remain topical in the coming years.
-The second reason is that we were certain there would be plenty of data from credible sources to choose from.
+There are several reasons we selected this topic.
+Wide base of knowledge in COVID-19 data, broad perspectives, dynamic, varying yet reliable, plethora of data soruces.

 Our data comes from the Center for Disease Control, at data.cdc.gov, where many different datasets covering a variety of topics is available.
 Our dataset contains 14 columns and 472,000 rows.

-The primary question we are looking to answer with this dataset is: How are the number of COVID-19 deaths affected by various health conditions?
+The primary question we are looking to answer with this dataset is:

-We are also looking to answer the question: How does age group impact the number of COVID-19 deaths when various health conditions are a factor?
+#### How did various health conditions contribute to COVID-19 Deaths?
+#### How did age contribute to COVID-19 Deaths?
+#### How did location contribute to COVID-19 Deaths?
+####Did age or underlying health conditions have a bigger impact on COVID-19 outcomes?
+#### Compare and contrast conditions with higher incidence of death vs. conditions with lower incidence of death####?
+#### What is death rate per 100,000?
+#### How does this data tie into predictive analytics and why is this critical in fighting COVID-19?
+Irrespective of the variations in available data, stakeholders (policy makers) have to make critical decisions resulting in meaningful implications for both COVID-19 transmission and mortality.
+These analytics can be a game changer in predictive models evaluating a plethora of “what if” scenarios to guide decision-making.

 ### Communication Protocol